A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Driver Behavior Models

 In the context of the POSG formulation, a driver behavior model is a collection of (not necessarily explicit) assumptions about $\obsmodel{}$, $\internaltransitionmodel{}$, $\policymodel{}$, and $\transitionmodel{}$\footnote{The state-transition function $\transitionmodel{}$ plays an important role in driver-modeling applications, although it technically has more to do with the vehicle than the driver.}.
 The implications of those assumptions depend on the model's applications.
 Hence, the first layer of our taxonomy highlights specific algorithmic tasks addressed by each reviewed model.
 Some driver models address multiple tasks, while others concentrate on only one.
 All of the considered tasks fall under the driver modeling umbrella, and each is likely to play a role in the planning and control stack of an automated vehicle.

-Each task involves reasoning about the present and/or future values of $\state{}{}$ and/or $\internalstate{}{}$ based on the information encoded in a history of the robot's observations $\obs{\egoindex}{\initialtime:\currenttime}$. \emph{State estimation} is the task of inferring the current physical states $\state{1:\numcars}{t}$ of the surrounding vehicles. \emph{Intention estimation} involves inferring---at a high level (e.g., turn left, change lane, etc.)---what a driver might intend to do in the immediate future. \emph{Trait estimation} equates to selecting the values of model parameters that can represent e.g., a driver's skills, preferences, and ``style,'' as well as properties like fatigue, distractedness, etc. Both ``intentions'' and ``traits'' can be considered part of a driver's current internal state $\internalstate{}{\currenttime}$.\footnote{Traits can also be interpreted as ``parameters'' of a driver's policy function $\policymodel{}$} \emph{Motion prediction} is the task of predicting the future physical states $\state{1:\numcars}{t+1:\finaltime}$ of other vehicles.
+Each task involves reasoning about the present and/or future values of $\state{}{}$ and/or $\internalstate{}{}$ based on the information encoded in a history of the ego vehicle's observations $\obs{\egoindex}{\initialtime:\currenttime}$. \emph{State estimation} is the task of inferring the current physical states $\state{1:\numcars}{t}$ of the surrounding vehicles. \emph{Intention estimation} involves inferring---at a high level (e.g., turn left, change lane, etc.)---what a driver might intend to do in the immediate future. \emph{Trait estimation} equates to selecting the values of model parameters that can represent e.g., a driver's skills, preferences, and ``style,'' as well as properties like fatigue, distractedness, etc. Both ``intentions'' and ``traits'' can be considered part of a driver's current internal state $\internalstate{}{\currenttime}$.\footnote{Traits can also be interpreted as ``parameters'' of a driver's policy function $\policymodel{}$} \emph{Motion prediction} is the task of predicting the future physical states $\state{1:\numcars}{t+1:\finaltime}$ of other vehicles.
+The respective inference goals of these four tasks in driver behavior modeling are illustrated in \cref{fig:inference_target_illustration}.

 Most reviewed models address at least one of these four tasks, and we refer to them as the \emph{core} driver modeling tasks.
-The inference targets (i.e., the variables whose values are to be inferred) for each core task are summarized in \cref{tab:core_modeling_task}.
+The inference targets (i.e., the variables whose values are to be inferred) for each core task are summarized in \cref{tab:core_modeling_tasks}.
 Before proceeding to a more thorough analysis of the core tasks, we briefly identify five additional tasks that are quite relevant to driver modeling, but for which a detailed analysis is beyond the scope of this article. \Cref{tab:tasks} also identifies existing models that address these auxiliary tasks.